 “What can we do?”
 I ask myself.

-And you, who follow this, a
+And you, who follow this, ask, “What can you do?”

 I don’t know, except we need to let as many as possible know this is REAL.
 Please contact your congressman, the UN, our responsible leaders.
 When I return, I want to go on a speaking tour.
 If anyone has venues available, please let me know.
 And any help setting them up is also greatly appreciated.
 Our team is going to prepare a report for the UN.
 We are data basing our findings and hope to have objective data that will tell our subjective stories.